mimmi20/monolog-laminas-factory/README.md

                     'channel' => 'channel', // Channel
                     'level' => \Psr\Log\LogLevel::DEBUG, // Optional: The minimum logging level at which this handler will be triggered
-                    'bubble' => true, // Optional: Whether the messages that are handled can bubble up the stack or not
+                    'bubble' => true, // Optional: Whether the messages that are handled can bubble up the stack or not 'parseMode' => null, // Optional: null or one of 'HTML', 'MarkdownV2', 'Markdown' 'disableWebPagePreview' => null, // Optional: null or boolean 'disableNotification' => null, // Optional: null or boolean

                     'formatter' => [], // Optional: Formatter for the handler.
                     'processors' => [], // Optional: Processors for the handler.